skyllo/fetch-event-source/README.md

 # FetchEventSource

-Fetch implementation of EventSource with more functionality such as HTTP headers and support for Node.js.
+Fetch implementation of EventSource with more functionality like setting HTTP headers and support for Node.js.
 Written in TypeScript with the types includes in the package.

 # Features
 * Lightweight!
 4kb in size (2kb gzip)